techqueria/website/site/content/about.md

 ---
 title: About 🌮️
-description: Techqueria is a community of Latinx professionals in the tech industry first established in 2016.
+description: Techqueria is a community of Latinx professionals in the tech industry that was first established in 2016.
 ---

 ## Who we are